OmiShrestha/calculua/README.md

 - Subtraction
 - Multiplication
 - Division
-- Factorial calculation
+- Factorial
-- Square Root calculation
+- Square Root
-- Power calculation
+- Power

 ## How to Use